What is a Product Launch?

 One strategy that often works is to launch your product as soon as you’re confident it provides value to your users—even if it’s before you’ve perfected it or developed every feature you wanted to include.
 You can improve and iterate on the product based on early user feedback.

 2. Build for the whole user experience.

-Another proven strategy is to focus not only on the product itself but also on every aspect of your customer’s experience—review your sales literature and ads, buy the product, contact your company for support.
+Another proven strategy is to focus not only on the product itself.
+It’s also important to focus on every aspect of your customer’s experience.
+Review your sales literature and ads, buy the product, contact your company for support.